ssimonoff/TriOS/ReadMe.txt

 Check CDefs.h for documentation.

-Builds TriOS.lib library to link into other projects.
+The VS2008 project builds TriOS.lib library to link into other projects.
 Prebuilt Windows libraries are included in Release and Debug.
 However, the C/C++ sources are normally just included in larger projects.
 See TriOS.cpp, TriEx.cpp, TriGL.cpp comments for documentation.